+At Villa María Lodge, our kitchen is characterized by both classic preparations and modern flavors, offering local and worldwide specialties in a cozy and contemporary setting.
 Every day you’ll enjoy lunch down at our River House.
-Purpose-built to be a restful retreat overlooking the Rio Grande where guests can take lunch and soak in the Tierra Del Fuego landscape.
+Purpose-built to be a restful retreat overlooking the Río Grande where guests can take lunch and soak in the Tierra Del Fuego landscape.
 While you relax our chefs will prepare your dining experience.
 A rotating menu always keeps things interesting.
 No Villa Maria stay would be complete without enjoying our legendary Asado, like our famous Patagonian Lamb cooked over the open flame, paired with a table of fresh grilled vegetables, salads, and, of course, our house special Chimichurri!

+We specialize in creating meals that you will remember for years to come.
+Fresh oven roasted vegetables and baked desserts are the perfect way to warm up during those cold and windy Tierra del Fuego days.
 Mere miles separate our lodge from the sea, and you’d be remiss if you missed out on our ocean-fresh seafood offerings including King Crab, savory Sea Bass, Black Hake, and freshly plucked mussels.
 Fresh homemade pasta dishes are always available on our menu and rotate daily.

 Of course, every Nervous Water’s meal features our decadent desserts prepared by our in-house pastry chefs.
 Favorites include homemade ice creams and sorbets, fresh baked cookies, seasonal baked fruit, and rich cakes.

-Rates are based on 7 nights and 6 days fishing, and include single room and shared guide.
+Rates are based on 7 nights and 6 days fishing, and include a single room and shared guide.